Sliding Window Informative Canonical Correlation Analysis

 In this work, we present a novel CCA algorithm intended for the online, streaming data setting.
-There are existing approaches to streaming or stochastic CCA (e.g., \cite{arora2017stochastic, bhatia2018gen, gao2019stochastic, meng2021online}) that we seek to improve upon in the following ways.
+There are existing approaches to streaming or stochastic CCA (see \cite{arora2017stochastic, bhatia2018gen, gao2019stochastic, meng2021online}) that we seek to improve upon in the following ways.
 First, our goal is to develop an algorithm that is adaptive to changes in the underlying data distributions as opposed to a method that seeks to solve the static CCA problem in a memory-constrained, streaming setting.
 If there is a distributional shift in the data stream, aggregating samples across this shift as a static method would do is nonsensical.
 Second, we seek a method that processes each sample only once, that is, previous samples are not retained forever and multiple passes over the dataset is not an option.
 Indeed, in a setting with data drift, after a certain point, older samples are no longer representative of the current data distribution, and in a setting with high data throughput, memory constraints might preclude storing the entire sample path.
-Finally, we seek to solve the CCA problem directly, as opposed to solving an approximation or convex relaxation of the CCA objective.
-Hence, we present a method that is compatible with the constrained storage setting and is adaptive and responsive to changes in the input data stream.
+Third, we seek to solve the CCA problem directly, as opposed to solving an approximation or convex relaxation of the CCA objective.
+Fourth, unlike several existing stochastic methods that natively track only a single canonical component, we require a method that can extract multiple correlated components simultaneously without computationally expensive deflation steps.
+Hence, we present a method that is fully compatible with strictly bounded storage environments, adapts rapidly to distributional drift, and is specifically designed for real-time signal tracking applications.
 Our method is inspired by the work in \cite{asendorf2017improved}, and uses a two-step procedure where a streaming PCA method is used to preprocess the data stream before CCA is performed on the output.